 - Hostname character limit: The UI now enforces 63 maximum characters per DNS name segment when configuring hostnames.
-This is consistent with the RFC1123 standard.
+This character limit is consistent with the RFC1123 standard.

 Note: Requires firmware update 0.8.4.58.

-- DNA now uses Verizon recommended MTU and MSS values on LTE interface.
-This will improve performance when in failover.
+- DNA now uses Verizon recommended MTU and MSS values on LTE interface, improving performance when in failover.

-- Use the DNA’s own resolver and search domain while connected via client VPN.
-This will enhance the usability for clients connecting and accessing local resources that require a local resolver.
+- Use the DNA’s internal resolver and search domain while connected via client VPN, enhancing the usability for clients connecting and accessing local resources that require a local resolver.

 - Fixed issue with client VPN where clients behind the DNA are sometimes inaccessible.

 - Fixed issue with client VPN (ike1) where it connects but does not send traffic over the tunnel.